7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 15/_main_example_explanation.md

     len = (buf[0] << 8 ) | buf[1]);

 When you use the left bitshift operator on buf[0], which is an unsigned char (or one byte long), the bits are _not_ shifted off the left end which would result in 0.
 Rather, buf[0] is first converted to an int type (probably 4 bytes long), then the bits are shifted left.
-An example to illustrate how the bitshifting(<<) and bit OR'ing (|) works should prove illustrative.
+To illustrate how the bitshifting(<<) and bit OR'ing (|) works an example should prove illustrative.

 Suppose the length of the message sent to the C code is 258.
 That means the two bytes inserted into buf will look like this:

      buf = [0000 0001, 0000 0010]